Randolph County, Arkansas: Missouri Territory 1812-1819

+Arkansas Territory 1819-1836

+By 1819, the Missouri Territory would be split in half at the 36-degree parallel to form the Arkansas Territory, which would become a factor of the Missouri compromise in 1820.
+This resulted in Lawrence County to now be included in the new Arkansas territory.
+In 1819 the Arkansas territory was vastly empty besides a couple larger settlements, Davidsonville would be an important trade post and steppingstone to settlers moving into the area, the town would have a population over 400 by 1820.
+Around 1829 Davidsonville would see a rapid decline, this was in part due to the movement of the southwest trail onto a permanent road in a more convenient location, where a new town named Jackson would be established.
+The county seat would also be moved to Jackson in 1829, resulting in a quick decline in the towns population.
+Jackson would also be a short lived settlement, as little is known of the community.
+Another growing community was Bettis Bluff (now Pocahontas) which developed into the economic seat of the county after the demise of Davidsonville and Jackson.
+Steamboats arrived in Randolph County in 1829, and the favorable geography of the county, which contained over five rivers, led to an economic surge and the establishment of Randolph County as one of the most important trading centers in the state.
+The county was broken off from Lawrence county in 1835 and Bettis Bluff, renamed to Pocahontas, became the new county seat. and by 1860 its population had surged from a few hundred in 1815 to nearly 7,000.

 Civil War and Reconstruction

 While slavery had never been crucial to the county's economy, nor was there a large slave population (only slightly over 5% of the county), the geographic importance of the county and the presence of Pitman's Ferry made Randolph an early assembly area during the American Civil War.
 After the Confederate army assembled and moved east, the county was left weakly defended and skirmishes ensued.
 The Union captured the county in 1862, and it remained in Union hands until the end of the war.

 After the war, Randolph County, which had been spared most of the South's devastation and had few economic setbacks due to the limited amount of pre-war slavery, continued to prosper as the St. Louis–San Francisco Railway came to the county.
 The lumber industry gained importance during this time, and post-war prosperity led to a series of public works projects and the development of a tourist industry centered around the hot springs.
 A large number of German immigrants came to the county during this time, creating a strong Catholic presence.